 Soybean, wheat export inspections up on week

-The USDA says that as of the week ending August 4th, corn, soybean, and wheat export inspections are running behind the paces needed to meet projections for the current respective marketing years.
-The 2021/22 marketing year kicked off September 1st, 2021 for beans, corn, and sorghum, while 2022/23 got underway June 1st, 2022 for wheat.
-The USDA’s next set of supply and demand estimates is out Friday at Noon/Eastern 11 Central.
+The USDA says soybean export inspections as of January 26th remain ahead of the pace needed to meet projections for the current marketing year.
+The 2022/23 marketing year started June 1st, 2022 for wheat and September 1st, 2022 for beans, corn, and sorghum.
+The USDA’s next set of supply and demand estimates is out February 8th.